As you probably know, WiFi only works if you have a functional router. But you can't just put a router anywhere and expect peak performance.

 If you wind up getting a new router, make sure it has a good number of ethernet ports.
 You don't want to be stuck shuffling wires in and out of a limited number of ports.

 Maybe you have a decent router, but it doesn't cover your entire home on its own.
 This is where mesh WiFi systems or WiFi extenders come into play.
-These are neat little gadgets that can lock onto your router's WiFi signal and belch out a weaker, but still usable version of it in a different part of the home.
+These are neat little gadgets that can lock onto your router's WiFi signal and belch out a weaker, but normally usable version of it in a different part of the home.

 If your signal strength is fine but speed is an issue, one way to go is simply paying for better internet.
 We hope nobody is forced to do this right now, but the option is there.
 You'll need to consult your ISP to find out what speeds you're currently paying for and if it's possible to get a speed boost.